Arpanaaa/Arpana.github.io/README.md

 **Findings**
 <br>

+As it is said, 'There is no health without mental health', employers should focus on promoting mental health in the workplace.
+Employees should as well take the first step of talking about their mental health with their employers.
+Employers and employees should nurture each other and grow!

+> [!Findings]
-* Family history can be considered a risk factor for many mental health disorders.
+> * Family history can be considered a risk factor for many mental health disorders.
   * Mental health problems can be triggered at the workplace.
   * Mental health conditions can interfere in your work.
   * Some employers even provide mental health benefits to their employees while some companies do not even provide employee wellness benefits.

-As it is said, 'There is no health without mental health', employers should focus on promoting mental health in the workplace.
-Employees should as well take the first step of talking about their mental health with their employers.
-Employers and employees should nurture each other and grow!

-> [!IMPORTANT]
-> Key information users need to know to achieve their goal.